ZhepeiWang/Root-Finder/README.md

 2. The interface only contains two functions.
 One is for __roots finding__ while the other one is for __roots counting__.

 3. As for low order polynomials (linear, quadratic, cubic, and quartic polynomials), the solver calculates their closed-form solutions.
-In this case, the solver only takes about 0.4 @mu s.
+In this case, the solver only takes about 0.4 microsecond.

 4. As for high order polynomials (order >= 5), the solver implements 2 different methods to find all roots.
 The recommended one, named __Real Roots Isolation Method__.
 The other one is based on [__Companion Matrix Method__](https://en.wikipedia.org/wiki/Companion_matrix).